jamietanna/sarahseewhy.github.io/_posts/2024-03-24-career-break-reflections.md

 The lessons here are based on my experience starting somewhere new, realising it wasn't the right fit, and returning to where I used to work.

-<sub>**A note on audience**: I can only speak from my experience and feel uncomfortable doing otherwise.
+<sub>**A note on audience**: I can only speak from my experience.
 Therefore this blog is geared towards cis women returning from a child-related career break.
 I'd love to hear the experience of fathers, parents, anyone who has taken a 12+ month career break.</sub>

 ----------------